Horse64/old-core.horse64.org/docs/Specification/Horse64.md

   that is then executed later.

-- Footnote [2]: This refers to whether calling a global variable, or a member / attribute on a class object instance will usually invoke a slow string hash name lookup at runtime.
+- Footnote [2]: This refers to whether calling a global variable, or a member / attribute on a class object instance will occasionally invoke a slow string hash name lookup at runtime.

-- Footnote [3]: Easy to include compiler refers to using the compiler of this language from a program inside the language itself as a library, without the need of separately installing an entire SDK.
+- Footnote [3]: Easy to include compiler refers to using the compiler of a language from a program inside the same language as a library, without the need of separately installing an entire SDK.

-- Footnote [4]: Embeddable scripting engine refers to using the compiler and runtime in a *different* lowlevel language, e.g. to embed it for user scripts in a video game written in C/C++.
-Horse64 is not easily suitable for this.
+- Footnote [4]: Embeddable scripting engine refers to using the compiler from inside a *different* lowlevel language, e.g. to embed it for user scripts in a video game written in C/C++.
+Horse64 is not easily suitable for this right now.

 ## Syntax Basics